raku-community-modules/XML/README.md

 The raw text, with no whitespace chopped out.

+## Str(:$decode, :$min, :$strip, :$chomp)

+Return the text, with various modifications depending on what was passed.
+If :decode is set, we decode XML entities.
+If :min is set, we replace multiple whitespace characters with a single space.
+If :strip is set, we trim off leading and trailing whitespace.
+If :chomp is set, we remove the trailing newline.

 #### string()

-Return the $.text, chomping training newline, replacing multiple whitespace characters with a single space, and trimming off leading and trailing whitespace characters.
+An alias for Str(:decode, :min, :strip, :chomp);

+Basically, make the text node easier to read for humans.

 ### XML::Comment [XML::Node]